r3yc0n1c/CTF-Writeups/2020/Brixel CTF winter edition/programming/Quizbot/README.md

 Now I have the parser but I ran into some weird problems!

 ## The Final Call
-Basically my scriipt worked fine for ~600 questions and then it stopped!
-After debuging a lot I figured out that there were two issues,
+Basically my script worked fine for ~600 questions and then it stopped!
+After debugging a lot I figured out that there were two issues,
 * My Internet was shitty.
 * The Bot Server was down.
 * The Query text had some weird double spaces and Unicode chars.